COLOURFUL T-SHIRTS, CLOTHING & GIFTS INSPIRED BY JAPAN - WORLDWIDE SHIPPING

 Freshness Burger

-Another Japanese fast food chain, which emphasises fresh food.
+Another Japanese fast food chain, which focuses on fresh food.
 There’s a veggie burger on the menu.
 I memorised the name and took a screenshot of what I wanted, which turned out to be completely unnecessary as the server spoke perfect English!

 Menu (in Japanese)